What’s in This Guide About How To Fix A Bumpy Lawn:

-In a word, no. We actually never recommend rolling a lawn, and any reputable lawn maintenance company in your area would agree.
+In a word, no. As lawn care experts, we actually never recommend rolling a lawn, and any reputable lawn maintenance company in your area would agree.
 Rolling your lawn in an effort to flatten it never achieves what people expect it to do.
 You would need a steam roller to be able to effectively smooth out bumps.
 It’s a catch-22 situation.
 A roller light enough to keep from negatively impacting the soil won’t be strong enough to flatten the bumps, and a roller heavy enough to make a difference will severely compact your lawn making it really difficult to grow healthy turfgrass (but weeds would survive…).